Please follow Facebook Page for up to date information

 Our mission is to provide informative and entertaining historical tours of interest to both visitors and local residents.

 We strive to be "politically neutral" and "historically accurate".

 My tours cover the whole history of the city from BC to modern times but deliberately do not focus on the detailed events of "the Troubles" of 1969-1994.

 Due to the wealth of historical information that exists,the biggest challenge has been not what to include, but what to leave out.

 A young person's treasure hunt has been developed and is available for the pre-designed tours options ( grateful thanks to the Friends of the Derry Walls for their kind assistance)

 We are steadily developing our contacts with other local tourist organisations and providers, and will continue to work as part of a connected and collaborative network for the benefit of visitors to the area.
 Currently we are able to offer tour add-on visits to 4 attractions (see details below), and other additional visits are in development.

-Tours are currently only available in English, and by advance booking directly to us through contact box below or 07799 693789 (or indirectly through the third party reseller sites - Airbnb Experiences,Viator or Toursbylocals.com.)
+Tours are currently only available in English, and by advance booking directly to us through contact box below or 07799 693789 (or indirectly through the third party reseller sites - Airbnb Experiences,Viator, Expedia,Toursbylocals or TourHQ.)

 "Thank you for your inspiring,informative and delightful tour of Derry last Wednesday.
 We really enjoyed every minute of it."